Skip to main content

 I enjoy the blog, but are you seriously telling me that the majority of King's Hedges Road is late 1970s, and that the area around it wasn't King's Hedges historically, not even King's Hedges School?

 We are constantly answering this question.
 Sorry, but yes.
-King's Hedges School is historically in the Arbury/Harborough Meadows (Harborough was a variation on the Arbury name), and the majority of King's Hedges Road has nothing to do with King's Hedges either, but an awful lot to do with historic Arbury, running right by the ancient earthwork which gave Arbury its name.
+King's Hedges School is historically in Arbury or Harborough (Harborough was a variation on the Arbury name), and the majority of King's Hedges Road has nothing to do with King's Hedges either, but an awful lot to do with historic Arbury, running right by the ancient earthwork which gave Arbury its name, and lopping off the end of the original Histon end of the historic Arbury Road.
+It is theorised that the original Arbury Road's course was based on the alignment of an iron age track, running from Arbury Camp to the river in what is now Chesterton, so it's been treated pretty shabbily by planners.

 Northfield Avenue was named as the famous Roman villa with underfloor heating was discovered in a North Arbury field.

-Much of King's Hedges Estate/King's Hedges Ward is also historically Arbury - although it does extend into Chesterton.
+Much of King's Hedges Estate/King's Hedges Ward is also historically Arbury - although it extends into Chesterton now.
+Of course, the historic Arbury part is also known as North Arbury and was part of the original Arbury electoral ward.

-We've annotated this 1900 map to include the earlier details of the Arbury/Harborough Meadows.
-Manor Farm was established in the meadows some time after the 1840 Chesterton Enclosures.
+We've annotated this 1904 Ordnance Survey map to include the earlier details of the Arbury/Harborough Meadows, furlongs and Corner.
+Manor Farm was established some time after the 1840 Chesterton Enclosures.

 Misinformation on a modern outside 'local history' display.
 The Roman villa referred to was near the ancient Arbury earthwork, which pre-dated it - and the area was known as the Arbury/Harborough Meadows.
+King's Hedges was a small farm elsewhere.
 For 'Roman Landscape at King's Hedges' just substitute 'Arbury' for the final two words.
+We hope the display wasn't financed by public funds.
+Local history is local history.
+This is inaccurate.

 The new King's Hedges Road comes into being in the late 1970s, lopping off the original end of Arbury Road.